Repointing Cost

 How can you check your pointing?

-The best way to check your pointing is to simply look at it and check it's all even and pretty flush to the brickwork.
+The best way to check your pointing is to simply look at it and check it's all even and pretty flush with the brickwork.

 Then try running your finger along it and see if any mortar crumbles and comes away.
-You need to check in multiple areas on all the walls, as mortar quality can be patchy, as it may look great on the back wall, yet crumbling on the front.
+You need to check multiple areas on all the walls, as mortar quality can be patchy, and it may look great on the back wall yet be crumbling on the front.

 If you can see any gaps between the mortar and the bricks, or if any mortar comes away with your fingers, then this means you will likely need to have some repairs done on your brickwork.